cherylzh0110/AgeEstimationApp/README.md

 # AgeEstimationApp
-Training in two ways:
+Training and Evaluation in two ways:
 8 classes classification, predict age interval probability 101 classes classification, predict exact age estimation

-Evaluation:
-accurancy comparision for 8 classes classification
+Accurancy comparision for 8 classes classification
 MAE value calculation for 101 classes classification

 Go to website or run on localhost by running: python server.py & go to http:www.4everyoung.group:5000
+if you want to run server locally, you need to install both requirements.txt and pip install dlib-19.8.1-cp36-cp36m-win_amd64.whl
+(notice this whl is only for python3.6 version)

 parameters tuning:
 optimizer